utkuozbudak/utkuozbudak.github.io/README.md

-# Data Science portfolio by Osman Utku Ozbudak
+# Data Science portfolio by O. Utku Ozbudak

 Welcome to my Data Science portfolio!
 My name is Osman Utku Ozbudak, and I am passionate about using data to solve complex problems.
 In this portfolio, you will find a collection of my data-driven projects, showcasing my skills in areas such as exploratory data analysis, data visualization, and machine learning.
 Enjoy exploring!